Uppum Mulakum: Season 2

 On 1 June 2022, during an episode of Flowers Oru Kodi, it was announced that Uppum Mulakum would return for a second season, premiering on 13 June 2022.
 A teaser was released on television and social media, confirming the return of original director R. Unnikrishnan and actress Juhi Rustagi.

 The premiere episode of Season 2 became the top trending topic on YouTube.
 However, the season faced setbacks after Rishi S. Kumar (Mudiyan) left unexpectedly following a storyline introducing his character's marriage.
-The show's tone shifted significantly, incorporating horror and thriller elements, which was poorly received by audiences.
+The show's tone shifted significantly, incorporating horror and thriller elements, which received mostly negative reviews by audiences.
 This period, marked by a slower narrative and new characters, was referred to by fans as the "dark phase" of the series.

 Rishi later cited creative differences and director R. Unnikrishnan's working style as reasons for his departure.
 The second season concluded on 26 February 2024, reportedly due to scheduling conflicts with the cast.

 Season 3

 The third season premiered on 24 June 2024, with most of the main cast returning, except Rishi S. Kumar and Parvathy Ayyapadas.
 S. P. Sreekumar reprised his role from Season 1.
-New additions included Gouri Unnimaya as Sreekuttan's wife, Gouri, and child actor Nandhootty as Kallu, Lakshmi's daughter.
+New additions included Gouri Unnimaya as Sreekuttan's wife, Gouri, and child actor Nandhootty as Kallu, Lachu and Sidhu's daughter.

 The season was initially directed by Afsal Abdul Latheef (episodes 1–172), followed by Suhil Raj A. S. from episode 173 onward.
 Writing credits were primarily shared between Suresh Babu and Script Lorry, with cinematography by Midhun Muraleedharan, Sajeev K. V., Amal M. K., and Nandhu V., and editing by Abhilash Elikatoor and Amal Tom.

-Following a sexual assault case involving a lead actress, actors Biju Sopanam, S. P. Sreekumar, and later Nisha Sarang exited the show.
+Following a sexual assault case involving a lead actress, the accused actors Biju Sopanam and S. P. Sreekumar exited the show.
+Nisha Sarangh also quit the show.
 The current storyline centers on the younger characters, Keshu, Parukkutty, Lechu, and Shivani.

 Veteran actor KPAC Rajendran, who portrayed Padavalam Kuttanpillai, died on 31 July 2025 while undergoing treatment for kidney-related ailments at Vandanam Medical College Hospital, Alappuzha.

+In October 2025, Siddharth Prabhu joined the show as Siddharth/Siddhu, replacing Dain Davis.
+However, following his arrest for allegedly driving while drunk and causing a fatal accident in which a pedestrian lost their life, he has been removed from the show.
+But on 14 February 2026, he returned to the show.

+In June 2026, Gouri Unnimaya announced her exit from the show, citing her plans to focus on the next stage of her career and her studies.